  None.
 If “None” is checked, the rest of § 3.5 need not be completed or reproduced.

  The debtor surrenders to each creditor listed below the collateral that secures the creditor’s claim.
-As to those creditors, entry of an order confirming this plan immediately (1) terminates the stay under 11 U.S.C. § 362(a) as to the collateral only, (2) terminates any stay under 11 U.S.C. § 1301, (3) abandons the collateral under 11 U.S.C. § 554(b), (4) satisfies each creditor’s allowed secured claim in full, and (5) pays any allowed unsecured claim in the manner provided for in Part 5.
+As to those creditors, entry of an order confirming this plan immediately (1) terminates the stay under 11 U.S.C. § 362(a) as to the collateral only, (2) terminates any stay under 11 U.S.C. § 1301, (3) abandons the collateral under 11 U.S.C. § 554(b), (4) for purposes of this plan and bankruptcy case, satisfies each creditor’s allowed secured claim in full, except to the extent the claim is secured by other collateral (in which case such secured claim is satisfied in the amount stated in this section as the value of the surrendered collateral or as determined by the court), and (5) pays any allowed unsecured claim in the manner provided for in Part 5.
 Unless otherwise ordered, confirmation of the plan does not preclude requests to determine the secured and unsecured amounts of claims provided for by this Part 3.5.